What is Anglicanism?

 The Liturgical Calendar

-Our Current Season: Lent
+Our Current Season: Eastertide!

-Liturgical color: Violet
+Liturgical color: White (and gold)

-About Lent:
+About Eastertide:

 Church of the Lamb is affiliated with the Anglican Church in North America and the Diocese of Christ our Hope.